 I began work as a professional photographer in 2004 and those years of experience are reflected not only in my photos but also in the way I conduct my business.
 With hundreds of weddings under my belt, I will point to the idea that there is no substitute for experience.

 On the wedding day I strive to maintain a friendly and cheerful manner for both you and your guests under all circumstances.
-I feel that my demeanor not only influences the emotions of brides and grooms, it also reflects on them personally as photographers are constantly in the eye of everyone attending weddings.
+I feel that my demeanor not only influences the emotions of couples, it also reflects on them personally as photographers are constantly in the eye of everyone attending weddings.

 Things don't always go as planned.
 And in some cases, some people around us may have priorities different than our own.
 In those cases, I strive to project patience and calm in these situations so as to keep the mood positive for the people around me.